-In my work experience of 14 years, I spent about 3 years in a renowned Mutual Funds company.
-So thought of sharing basics of Mutual Funds
+I have worked with a renowned Mutual Funds company for many years.
+So thought of sharing the basics of Mutual Funds.

 What is a Mutual Fund?